+44 (0)191 265 1110 info@skedaddle.com

 On reaching the immense Loch Awe, we’ll be following its western shore.
 Raising the bar somewhat is this truly awesome (no pun intended!) section of the Caledonia Way.
 Whilst very narrow in places, it’s well surfaced with continual steep ups and downs testing the legs and honing the concentration.
 For many, this section will no doubt rank high on the highlights of the trip with a very well-deserved coffee and cake stop at Dalavich providing sustenance just at the right juncture.

-The roller-coaster ride then continues (though less demanding) until Annat where we head northwards away from the loch.
-From here on in, the scenery becomes more pastoral with the route winding its way through large stretches of farmland.
-Make sure you keep an eye out for the Hairy Coos during this section!
+The roller-coaster ride then continues (though less demanding) until Annat where we head northwards away from the loch and along to Taynuilt.
+From here on in, the scenery becomes more pastoral with the route winding its way through Glen Lonan with large stretches of farmland.
+Make sure you keep an eye out for the Hairy Highland Coos during this section!
+We then descend into Connel; the loch-side village on the Firth of Lorn, where we stay for the evening, and get to enjoy some lovely seafood.
+If you have the time, it’s worth exploring the spectacular Falls of Lora; the naturally occurring tidal rapids under Connel bridge, which occur as the tide flows out at the narrow mouth of the loch.

 Another day of gorgeous views and fabulous riding ahead of us!
-After edging our way along the coastline to get the legs moving, our tyres are treated to a traffic-free cycle route between Loch Creran and Loch Leven for around 20 miles with much of the path built along the former railway line from Connel to the slate quarries near Ballachulish.
+We start the day by crossing the impressive Connel Bridge before our tyres are treated to a traffic-free cycle route between Loch Creran and Loch Leven for around 20 miles with much of the path built along the former railway line from Connel to the slate quarries near Ballachulish.

 It’s a truly wonderful and largely flat route that meanders its way along and with only the odd steep section to contend with, you’ll be eating up the miles.
 Leaving the cycleway (close to Corran) we cross Loch Linhe from Nether Lochaber to arrive in Ardgour just ten minutes later.